sensu/sensu-docs/content/sensu-go/6.2/web-ui/view-manage-resources.md

 For more information, see [Get started with commercial features][1].

 Create, edit, and delete Sensu checks, handlers, event filters, and mutators from their respective pages in the web UI.
-Queue up ad hoc execution from individual check pages to test your observability pipeline.
+Execute checks on demand from individual check pages to test your observability pipeline.

 [1]: ../../commercial/